klis87/redux-requests/docusaurus/docs/tutorial/1-requests-aborts.md

 ---
 title: 1.
 Requests aborts
-description: 1st part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 1st part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 ## Basic setup

 Before we begin, make sure you read [basic usage chapter](../introduction/basic-usage).
 Now, let's start with a basic setup:

 ```js
 import axios from 'axios';
 import { handleRequests } from '@redux-requests/core';